 This is one of the essential petunia care tips you need to follow.
 Remove faded flowers so that the plant can concentrate its energy on producing more blooms.
 It’s also important to remove the seed developing portion below each flower.

-Common garden pests, especially the aphids affect this beautiful flowering plant the most.
-So keep an eye on them, look on and under the leaves to identify the infestation.Check out some of the most effective natural ways to kill Aphids.
+Common garden pests, especially aphids, affect this beautiful flowering plant the most.
+So keep an eye on them and look on and under the leaves to identify the infestation.